bendechrai/arcjet-performance-test/README.md

 # Next.js Performance Test

-This repository contains a Next.js application and various nginx configuration files for testing the performance of various rate limiting and bot detection configurations.
-The tests are designed to evaluate and compare the effectiveness and impact of different security measures.
+This repository contains a Next.js application and a script to test the performance of rate limiting and bot detection configurations.

 ## Overview

-This project aims to assess the performance implications of implementing security measures directly in a Next.js application using Arcjet versus traditional network-level tools like Nginx.
+This project aims to assess the performance implications of implementing security measures directly in a Next.js application using Arcjet.

-## Configurations

-The repository includes multiple configurations:

-- **Nginx Baseline:** Nginx as a proxy without additional protections.
-- **Arcjet Rate Limiting:** Nginx as as a proxy without additional protections, calling an Arcjet protected route.
-- **Arcjet Bot Protection:** Nginx as as a proxy without additional protections, calling an Arcjet protected route.
-- **Nginx Rate Limiting:** Nginx as a proxy configured with rate limiting settings.
-- **Nginx Bot Protection:** Nginx as a proxy configured to block requests from known bots.

 ## Getting Started

-In order to run this against the test environment, you will need to make sure you host close to our test services.
-These are located in the following locations:

-- AWS `us-east-1`
-- AWS `eu-west-1`
-- Fly.io `iad`

 We tested this by launching a `t4g.small` instance in AWS `us-east-1` running `Debian 12 (HVM) 64-bit (Arm)`.